• Skip to primary navigation

 • In a small saucepan, add all sauce ingredients except cornstarch.
 Heat on low, stirring often, until smooth.

-• Place meat and vegetables (not pineapple!
-Grr...) on the skewers.
+• Place meat and vegetables on the skewers.

 • Heat grill to medium-high heat.
 Place skewers on the grill and cook for about 5 minutes each side, then turn.
 Use the reserve sauce to baste the skewers while cooking.
 Continue cooking and turning until all meat pieces are cooked (about 15-20 minutes total).

-• Place the pineapple slices directly on the grill grates to cook.
+• When the kabobs are half done, place the pineapple slices directly on the grill grates to cook.
 Brush lightly with reserved sauce.
 Cook for 5-8 minutes per side.

 Nutrition